electricallen/ignition-helm/README.md

 ### Ingress

 The default approach is only available on machines that can run `kubectl` and the connection terminates once the command exits.

-A more durable approach is to create an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to expose the service to hosts outside the cluster.
+A more practical approach is to create an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to expose the service to hosts outside the cluster.
 The following is required to use an ingress:

 * `ingress.enabled` = `true` in `values.yaml`
 * DNS and/or routing to the hostnames or IPs defined in `ingress.hosts`